lnx-search/lnx-vfs/INTERNALS.md

 - The system is running on Linux of a kernel version 5.15+.
 - `io_uring` is enabled.
-- `PageId`s are always assigned mapped to data from smallest to largest, meaning the smallest allocated `PageId` will always hold the start of the data in a buffer.
+- The maximum required alignment for `O_DIRECT` is `4KB`.
+- The file system is not insane.

+## Implementation Assumptions

+These are assumptions other components of the system might make, and the system itself is responsible to ensure is correct.

 - Writes a COW, meaning the page table can never (outside of testing) modify a page in-place, any page writes to the page tables under normal operations should be writing to an unassigned page.
 - `transaction_id`s are never `u64::MAX` in value.
-- A single page group/file will never be modified/updated more than `u32::MAX` times.
-- The maximum required alignment for `O_DIRECT` is `4KB`.
-- The file system is not insane.
+- `PageId`s are always assigned mapped to data from smallest to largest, meaning the smallest allocated `PageId` will always hold the start of the data in a buffer.

 ## Durability